jenkinsci/jenkins/CONTRIBUTING.md

 ### Running the Yarn frontend build

 > [!TIP]
 > If you already have Node.js installed, you do not need to change your path.
-Just run `corepack enable` and Yarn will be setup for you.
+Start using `yarn` by enabling (https://yarnpkg.com/corepack)[Corepack] `corepack enable`, if it isn't already; this will add the yarn binary to your PATH.

 To run the Yarn frontend build, after [building the WAR file](#building-the-war-file), add the downloaded versions of Node and Yarn to your path: